asdoria/SyliusPictogramPlugin/README.md

 ## Usage

 1. In the back office, under `Catalog`, enter `Pictogram Groups`.
 Create a group using a unique code
-2. In `Pictogram Groups`, click `Modify Pictograms` to create/delete images for this group
+2. In `Pictogram Groups`, click `Managing Pictograms` to create/delete images for this group
 3. Go to a product's edit page, then click the `Pictograms` tab in the sidebar.
 Here you can toggle which pictograms you wish to display